 The performance fee could also be payable in case the share class has overperformed the reference benchmark but had a negative performance.
 For further illustration and concrete examples on the performance fee calculation method, please refer to Chapter 20 paragraph 3 of this prospectus.

-The reference indicator serving as the basis for calculating the performance fee is the ESTER capitalised (Bloomberg ticker: ESTRON).
+The reference indicator serving as the basis for calculating the performance fee is the €STR capitalised index (Bloomberg ticker: ESTRONCAPL).